Open-Research-Program/HCOE/2022 Summer Targets.md

 2. Each Champion selects a subtopic(s) and investigates for practical frameworks they can apply to their research experience
 3. Each Champion generates a summary explanation with resources and references to share and discuss with the group.

-### Additional Target - Participate in Open Science
+****Additional Target - Participate in Open Science****
 4. Create a Medium post that is a 3-5 minute read on your practical framework and post to this github repo and encourage others to add to the community effort.
-****Rationale:  Posting it on Medium will make it searchable on google for others to find and use.
+__Rationale:  Posting it on Medium will make it searchable on google for others to find and use.
 An open science principle to make your learnings open to all to find, use, build upon (including repudiation).

 # Whats next
+1. Standardize the 1-hour Call format
+2. Be a Champion of two Topic Concepts and create a practical framework for subtopic
+3. Ask Questions, announce updates, and poll the community via the [discussion board](https://github.com/Open-Research-Program/HCOE/discussions)
+4. Upload your framework to the Githup Repository
+5. Publish a digestable explaination of your framework for others to find, test, and use.

-## 1. Standardize the 1- hour Call format
+## 1. Standardize the 1-hour Call format
 Call format moving forward
 * Warm Hellos (5 minutes)
 * Peer Research Presentation (20 minutes)